KINDLY BE ADVISED: ALTHOUGH WE DEPICT CHEETAH CUBS WE DO NOT OFFER ANY ENCOUNTERS WITH CUBS OR YOUNG ADOLESCENT CHEETAH

 LOVING & AFFECTIONATE, MEET…

 Xena and her siblings arrived at Cheetah Experience Bloemfontein in February 2008.
-She was supposed to move to another project, but unfortunately broke her leg whilst playing.
+She was supposed to move to another program, but unfortunately broke her leg whilst playing.
 She needed surgery, and Cheetah Experience Bloemfontein was the best place for her to recover.
 During this time, very strong bonds were formed – nobody wanted to let her go anymore!
 Bloemfontein became her new home.
 She is very playful, loving and affectionate.
-She was part of the breeding programme but never had any cubs.
+She was part of the breeding program but never had any cubs.
 She retired in June 2017, finding a loving and permanent home at Ashia.

 OUR LADIES MAN